What Should I Eat If I Have Type 2 Diabetes?

 - salad and lasagne

 Once we take a closer look at all ideas, we will notice that they are not very different from what we already consume.
 Also, we will be aware that our favorite meals and recipes can be easily adapted to be healthier without a huge difference in taste.

 Such easy changes are:

-Making these changes can help, however, do not go over the top and change everything right after your diabetes diagnosis simply because you will find it difficult to stay focused in the long run.
+Making these changes can help, however, do not go over the top and change everything right after the diabetes diagnosis simply because you will find it difficult to stay focused in the long run.

 The healthiest choice of snack is fat-free yogurt, a piece of fruit and rice cakes.
-You need to watch your portions.

 Get all the necessary tools to achieve that – right information from structured education, the backing of your friends and family, and support from a registered dietitian.